 My school district didn’t have a middle school gifted program for decades.
 This was an obvious problem that was never acted on because of a lack of concern from higher up.
 What finally got attention?
 Parents moved their kids to a neighboring school district that did have a middle school gifted program.

-Consider how you can use parents to tell your story more effectively (and perhaps hold Admin X’s feet to the fire).
+Consider how you can use parents to tell your story more effectively (and perhaps hold some feet to the fire).
+I’ve written before about how under-utilized most parent nights are.

 Consider Your Leverage

-It’s easy to give up because Admin X is so powerful (they probably even have their own labeled parking spot for their luxury automobile 😝).
+It’s easy to give up because the decision-maker is so powerful – they probably even have their own labeled parking spot for their luxury automobile!

 I hope this helps you begin crafting a story to tell about your gifted program.
 And do grab Made To Stick which is a delightful and easy read.
 Good luck and let me know if you’ve had success!